 If camping with a group, you’ll want to disperse your catholes—for obvious reasons.
 But dispersing is especially important in remote, lesser-traveled areas.
 In more well-used sites, concentrating your group’s presence over a smaller area can be less impactful.
 Latrines are generally discouraged, but Misicka says it’s useful to know how to make one, especially if your group is on the larger side.
 Use your trowel to dig a trench, 5 to 6 feet wide.
 Pile the soil to one side.
 As each person goes, have them cover up their business accordingly.

 In humid environments, decomposition is quicker.
 In deserts, the soil contains less organic matter to help poop biodegrade, so your cathole should be shallower.
-Here it’s best to carry out toilet paper, sealed in a food storage bag.
+Carry out toilet paper, sealed in a food storage bag.
 In alpine environments, where organic material is more scarce, it’s best to carry everything out.
 Other carry-out zones include river canyons and beaches (because of digging children and shifting tides, both of which can move sand).
 In most places where you have to carry out human waste, like national parks, WAG bags are the standard.
 The bags are sold at park visitor centers.

-The EPA classifies human waste as toxic so the NPS isn’t taking any chances, but Misicka believes that, surely, letting poop biodegrade is less impactful than adding to landfills.
-WAG bag manufacturer Cleanwaste, for its part, claims WAG bags biodegrade in most landfills within eight months.
+The EPA classifies human waste as toxic, so the NPS isn’t taking any chances, but Misicka believes that, surely, letting poop biodegrade is less impactful than adding to landfills.
+WAG bag manufacturer Cleanwaste, for its part, claims WAG bags biodegrade in most landfills within 8 months.

 Whether he approves of all the rules or not, Misicka always does his best to follow them.
 Park rangers are within their rights to check visitors’ gear and even inspect WAG bags if they choose to, but it’s difficult for them to police people in their most private moments.
 For the most part, rangers and land managers must trust visitors to respect nature.
 As guests in the wilderness, the very least we can do is not crap all over it.